David Ives: Narrative fiction

 Ives wrote a young adult book, Monsieur Eek, which was released in 2001.
 The book is set in 1609, and is a "fairy tale–like story full of absurd characters who make bizarre interpretations ..."
-His next book was Scrib (2005), set in the American West in 1863."Book Reviews.
-'Scrib'" kirkusreviews.com, February 15, 2005 His book Voss: How I Come to America and Am Hero, Mostly, was released in 2008.
+His next book was Scrib (2005), set in the American West in 1863.
+His book Voss: How I Come to America and Am Hero, Mostly, was released in 2008.

 Personal

 Ives lives in New York City with his wife, Martha Ives, a book illustrator, a linoprint artist and a member of the Society of American Graphic Artists.